ZechangSun/zechangsun.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Enjoy Everday Life
-  - Cosmology & Galaxy Physics
+  - Reveal the Nature of the Universe
-  - Machine Learning & Advanced Statistical Methods
+  - Do Something Unique

 # Education to show in About widget
 education: